codysharma/SpacemanGame/README.md

 X Small, static image builds as the countdown variable increments.
 X Choose and incorporate font.
 X Player choice on how many turns before end of game.
+Refactor code:
-Make functions, so code is nicer.
+Make functions to organize code architecture
+Make game state object at beginning
 At the beginning of a round, select the option to enter a word or phrase with spaces.
 X Pull random word API for bot play.
 Create a hint function to appear after certain number consecutive incorrect guesses.